makersacademy/chitter-challenge/README.md

 User Flow:
-1. Visit page chitter/new or /peeps/new
+1. Visit page /peeps/new
 2. Type out peep (include max. character count of 280 characters), name and Chitter handle
 3. Submit the peep
-4. See the new peep on the /chitter or /peeps page, with the writer's name and Chitter handle attached
+4. See the new peep on the /peeps page, with the writer's name and Chitter handle attached

 # User Story 2